Obon Festival 2025— Japan's Day of the Dead

 Explore Japan with Asia Highlights

 Asia Highlights welcomes the chance to help you design your perfect trip.
 Whether that includes experiencing a festival and the country's rich culture or taking a foodie's tour where you can experience all the best flavors and innovative dishes of Japan.
-Check out some of our example itineraries below for inspiration!
+Contact Us NOW!

 Get Inspired with Some Popular Itineraries